arfc/osier/paper/paper.md

 [@liebman:1976].
 Although, to date, no multi-objective energy modelling frameworks exist.
-Open-source multi-objective energy system framework (`osier`) is a Python package for designing and optimizing energy systems across an arbitrary number of dimensions.`osier` was designed to help localized communities articulate their energy preferences in a technical manner without requiring extensive technical expertise.
+Open-source multi-objective energy system framework (`osier`) is a Python package for designing and optimizing energy systems across an arbitrary number of dimensions. `osier` was designed to help localized communities articulate their energy preferences in a technical manner without requiring extensive technical expertise.
 In order to facilitate more robust tradeoff analysis, `osier` generates a set of  technology portfolios, called a Pareto front, with multi-objective optimization using evolutionary algorithms.
-`osier` also implements a novel algorithm that extends the common modelling-to-generate-alternatives (MGA) algorithm into many dimensions, allowing users to investigate the near-optimal for appealing alternative solutions.
-In this way, `osier` may address challenges related to procedural and recognition justice.
+`osier` also extends the common modelling-to-generate-alternatives (MGA) algorithm into many dimensions, allowing users to investigate the near-optimal for appealing alternative solutions.
+In this way, `osier` may aid modelers in addressing procedural and recognition justice.

 # Statement of Need